Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Introduction

-The model architecture employed in this study is based on our previous work \cite{tinker2024intrinsic} with key modifications to accommodate multi-modal sensorimotor integration.
-(See details in the Materials and Methods section.)
-Figure \ref{fig:models} presents the model architecture, which is composed of two main components: a forward model and an actor part.

-The forward model learns to predict the next sensation $o_{t+1}$ based on the current sensation $o_{t}$ and the executed motor command $a_{t}$.
-The sensation includes pixel-based vision, tactile sensation, arm joint proprioception, and voice for the sentences.
-To address the hidden state problem and probabilistic nature of the environment, the prediction is performed contextually and stochastically using the random latent variables $z_t$ and the deterministic $h^q_t$.
-The random latent variables were allocated separately for each sensory modality, while the deterministic variables were shared.
-The actor module generates the next motor command $a_{t+1}$ based on the deterministic latent variable $h^q_t$, which integrates current sensation $o_{t}$.
+The forward model learns to predict the next sensation $o^s_{t+1}$ based on the current sensation $o^s_{t}$, command voice $o^{cw}_{t}$, and the executed motor command $a_{t}$.
+The sensation includes pixel-based vision, tactile sensation, and arm joint proprioception.
+To address the hidden state problem and probabilistic nature of the environment, the prediction is performed contextually and stochastically using the random latent variables $z^s_t$ and latent control variables $h^q_t$ wherein the former with gaussian probability distribution is inferred by minimizing the variational free energy while the latter is just computed forwardly using sampling of the inferred random latent variable.
+Here, $p(z^s_t)$ is the prior probabilistic distribution of the random latent variables before observing the current sensation while $q(z^s_t)$ is the posterior one after observation of the current sensation caused by the current motor command execution, as will be detailed later.
+The latent control variables were shared for each sensory modality, while the random latent variables were allocated separately.
+This separation of random latent variables was necessary for the system to deal with different types of sensory modalities simultaneously.
+The actor module generates the next motor command $a_{t}$ based on the latent control variable $h^q_t$, which integrates current sensation $o^s_{t}$.
+Based on $a_{t}$ and $h^q_t$, the critic generates $\widehat{Q}$, which is a prediction of the $Q$ value defined with Eq. \ref{eq:bellman_plus_curiosity_method}.
+While the critic learns to make accurate predictions about future rewards in $Q$, the actor learns to produce motor commands which maximize the critic's predictions $\widehat{Q}$.
+(In the actual architecture there is another sensory input, so-called tutor-feedback voice.
+This additional input will be detailed later.)